Shawshank redemption character analysis

-As far back his life as the time prior to the Shawshank, ANDY DUFRESNE was endowed with a wide array of what could be appreciated as social markers of a successful man.
-An envious education, a high office in a bank, an expensive car, the own household, a beautiful woman next to his brand new tailored suits.
-Relatedly, the baseline state of the character could be regarded as a litmus paper to a lesser extent than a journey that Andy was fated to break through from the opening credits to the metaphor-like epilogue.
-The preface scenes in a courtroom treat Andy Dufresne as a double homicide convicted murderer, who would take the consequences by means of life imprisonment.
-At this induction sequence, the onlooker is left with only a six sense doubt and the rigid verdict sits well with the given context.
-It would be not until two hours later for the characteristic, given by the judge to be re-interpreted with alternate signification.
+As far back in his life as the time before the Shawshank, ANDY DUFRESNE was endowed with a wide array of what could be appreciated as social markers of a successful man.
+An enviable education, a high office in a bank, an expensive car, his household, and a beautiful woman next to his brand-new tailored suits.
+Relatedly, the baseline state of the character could be regarded as a litmus paper to a lesser extent than a journey that Andy was fated to break through from the opening credits to the metaphorical epilogue.
+The preface scenes in a courtroom treat Andy Dufresne as a double homicide convicted murderer, who would face the consequences employing life imprisonment.
+At this induction sequence, the onlooker is left with only a sixth-sense doubt, and the rigid verdict sits well with the given context.
+It would not be until two hours later that the characteristic given by the judge to be re-interpreted with alternate signification.

 You strike me as a particularly icy